AASports89/create-README/#sample#README.md

   ## Installation
   ----
   Begin by cloning the source code from the GitHUB repository @https://github.com/AASports89/create-README and open the repo file in VSCode.
-Then, install and run the source code by entering 'npm install' followed by 'npm i inquirer@8.2.4' followed by 'node index.js' in terminal.
+Then, install and run the source code by entering ```'npm install'``` followed by ```'npm i inquirer@8.2.4'``` followed by ```'node index.js'``` in terminal.

   ## Usage
   ---
-  **'create-README'** is a file generator used to create high quality README files by users quickly and efficiently for developer projects & applications.
+  **'create-README'** is a file generator cmd application used to create high quality README files by users quickly and efficiently for developer projects & applications.

   ## Images GIFs
   ---